 But it also comes with a lot of effort in cooking.
 That’s when the trend of jerkies started to reach home, where you can once dry and preserve the food and it for a longer duration.
 Adding salt to it can also prevent it from catching bacteria.

 The idea of Jerkies didn’t stop with meat.
 People started to experiment with this process with vegetables and fruits too, which worked like magic and helped people to ease up on cooking.
-Well, when other fruits can be converted as jerkies, why should Watermelon be the exception, right?
+Well, when other fruits can be converted into jerkies, why should Watermelon be the exception, right?

 That’s how we’ve got the recipe for Watermelon Jerky today, a quick treat with a watermelon flavor to add a twist.